Hire people who keep delivering.

 2.2×

-Structured interviews pick the right person better than gut feel.
+Structured behavioral interviews pick the right person better than gut feel.

 Structured behavioral interview